Jamonygr/azure-landing-zone-lab/docs/landing-zones/workload.md

 - `deploy_aks`, `aks_subnet_prefix`, `aks_node_count`, and `aks_vm_size` shape the AKS cluster.
 - `admin_username` and `admin_password` set credentials for the web servers.
 - PaaS flags (`deploy_functions`, `deploy_cosmos_db`, etc.) toggle cloud services; `paas_alternative_location` provides a fallback region for quota-limited resources.
+- `deploy_nat_gateway` gives the web subnet a consistent outbound IP; useful for egress allowlists.
+- `deploy_application_security_groups` creates ASGs you can reference in NSGs for web/app/data tiers.
 - `firewall_private_ip` and `deploy_route_table` align egress with the hub firewall.
 - `dns_servers` comes from identity so all workloads share the same DNS.